Richard Corfield: Early career

 After leaving school, Corfield worked for a shipping company in Liverpool, the T. & J. Harrison Line, run by an uncle, Thomas Fenwick Harrison.
 Soon after starting work the Anglo-Boer war broke out in South Africa.
 Corfield immediately joined the Volunteers camped on Salisbury Plain, but later enlisted in the Baden Powell Police, sailing for Africa in December 1900.
 In June 1902, he was recommended for a commission, but this was rejected due to his youth.

 In 1905, Corfield returned to England, applied for the post of Political Officer in Somaliland, and became one of only six Europeans posted to the interior of the country.
-There the rightful emir of Somalis Muslims Sayid Mohamed Abdullah Hassan, called "the Mad Mullah", was inciting local people to defend themselves against the British invaders.
-By 1910, he had not been beaten.
+To the east in the Dervish State in modern Waqooyi Bari, the land was under the tripartite rule of an emir, a monarch and chieftains, collectively called the haroun.
+The emir in this instance, Muhammad Abdullah Hassan called "the Mad Mullah", along with the haroun, were resisting encrouchment by colonial forces, and by 1910, the Dervish haroun, had continued to hold the line against the colonial powers.

 In May 1910 Corfield again returned to England, but by September he was on his way to Nigeria where the British were already in conflict with Muslim inhabitants from the north part of the country.
 He saw action at Ganawari and other skirmishes.

 Further trouble was brewing in British Somaliland, and a Somaliland Camel Constabulary was formed to serve as a police force in the interior.
 Horace Byatt, the Governor of British Somaliland, offered the command of the new Camel Constabulary to Corfield, who accepted the opportunity to return to the Horn of Africa.

 British camel troopers in 1913, between Berbera and Odweyne in British Somaliland.